 * During the World War II, the US military had made use of light civil aircraft for directing artillery and close air support, and found the scheme extremely effective.
 Spotter aircraft were also used in the Korean War to good effect, and in the late 1950s, the US Marine Corps began to investigate a spotter aircraft specifically designed for the task.
 The Marines wanted a machine that would be cheap to obtain and operate; easy to maintain and fly under rough field conditions; have improved survivability; and carry light armament, both to engage enemy forces and to fly escort for helicopter groups.
 The US Army was interested in a conceptually similar armed spotter aircraft.

 When the Kennedy Administration took office in 1961, the concept of an armed spotter aircraft neatly fit into the new government's increased emphasis on fighting "brushfire wars", like the conflict then smoldering in South Vietnam.
 An armed spotter seemed like an excellent basis for a "counter-insurgency (COIN)" aircraft for jungle fighting.
 Such a cheap, simple aircraft could be used by US forces, and by the forces of US allies that might find a more sophisticated machine too expensive and beyond their ability to operate.
 Kennedy's defense secretary, Robert McNamara, was big on "defense commonality", pushing the services to acquire common equipment to lower unit costs and simplify logistics and training.
-Accordingly, in early 1963 he ordered the organization of a committee with representatives from all the combat services to develop a specification for an armed spotter / COIN aircraft.
+Accordingly, in early 1963, McNamara set up a committee with representatives from all the combat services to develop a specification for an armed spotter / COIN aircraft.

 Aircraft designed to such "one size fits all" specifications tend to have troubled development histories and not prove very satisfactory in operation, but in this case the specifications proved remarkably foresighted.
 Although the LARA that actually emerged would never serve in all the roles envisioned for it, the flexibility inherent in its specification would allow it to do some things that it was never really designed to do.